maximfersko/STL-Containers/README.md

 ```

 The `ListConstIterator` class represents a constant iterator for traversing the list.
 It implements data access operators and comparison operators.

-The list class represents a doubly linked list data structure.
-It has various methods for manipulating the list and accessing its elements.

-### Type Definitions
-- `value_type` - The type of the elements in the list.
-- `reference` - A reference to `value_type`.
-- `const_reference` - A constant reference to `value_type`.
-- `size_type` - An unsigned integral type representing the size of the list.

-### Nested Structure Node
-The `Node` structure represents a node in the list and holds the data of type `value_type`.
-It also contains pointers to the next and previous nodes in the list.

-### Nested Class ListIterator
-The `ListIterator` class represents an iterator for traversing the list.
-It has methods for accessing and modifying the iterator's state.
-It also implements data access operators and comparison operators.

-### Nested Class ListConstIterator
-The `ListConstIterator` class represents a constant iterator for traversing the list.
-It has methods for accessing and modifying the iterator's state.
-It also implements data access operators and comparison operators.

-### Class list
-The `list` class represents a doubly linked list.
-It has the following public methods:

 #### Constructors and Destructor
 - `list()` - Constructs an empty list.